ipitio/bronte/README.md

     - Fine-tuning
   - Parallel and Distributed with `dask`
 - Arch:
+  - FFN
-  - FFN, RNN with Attention
+  - RNN with Attention
   - Checkpointing (GPU-only)
 - Task:
   - Regression